ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   - Have dependency injection for your peace of mind.

   - Never leak your passwords, secrets and API keys, use a configuration manager.

+  - Split your node.js server configurations into small modules that can be loaded independently